Vampirina: Teenage Vampire: Music

 The debut single from the series, the theme song "S-L-A-Y", performed by star Kenzi Richardson and written by Kari Kimmel and Jackson Hoffman, was released on September 12, 2025.
 The full soundtrack to the series was released on October 10, 2025.
 Other songwriters and producers for the show include Jason Mater, Matthew Tishler, Cozi Zuehlsdorff, Lucky West, Paris Carney, Brandon C. Rogers, William Behlendorf, Antonina Armato, Tim James, Adam Schmalholz, Thomas Armato Sturges, Doug Rockwell, Tova Litvin, Jeannie Lurie, Josh Cumbee, Jordan Powers, John Kavanaugh, and David Goldsmith.

 Release

 Vampirina: Teenage Vampire premiered on Disney Channel on September 12, 2025.
 All episodes of the first season were released on Disney+ in the United States on October 15, 2025, with episodes 11–16 being released prior to their televised premieres.
+The second season is scheduled to premiere on October 6, 2026, followed by Disney+ the next day.